 - Conducted internal investigation based on employee complaint regarding alleged wrongful or unethical conduct and retaliation for Eastern European development fund.

-- Representing Lehman Brothers estate in mediation and litigation of multi-million dollar derivatives transactions in its bankruptcy proceedings.
+- Represented Lehman Brothers estate in mediation and litigation of multi-million dollar derivatives transactions in its bankruptcy proceedings.

 - Represented Lorillard Tobacco Company as lead counsel in defense of a declaratory judgment action regarding the Master Settlement Agreement (MSA) between the States and the tobacco manufacturers in California state court, and obtained summary judgment in favor of defendants.